denalistudio/website/docs/kouzlokvetin/kouzlokvetin.md

 The project descriptions we use on our website.

-###### ENGLISH
-A local florist's that used a free website builder, until we approached them.
+- A local florist that used a free website builder, until we approached them.

-###### CZECH
-Místní květinářství, které využívalo bezplatný nástroj pro tvorbu webových stránek, dokud jsme jej neoslovili.
+- Místní květinářství, které využívalo bezplatný nástroj pro tvorbu webových stránek, dokud jsme jej neoslovili.